• Skip to main content

 I have to read the book at least once so I know where the characters are going, so I can foreshadow and deliver lines differently depending on what is still to come.

-In short, you cannot be true to the author’s intent if you do not read the book before you record.
+Most of us cannot be true to the author’s intent if we do not read the book before we record.
 Prep is not wasted time but instead is the crucial element of the job.
-The more work you can do on the front end leads to a smoother and easier time during the recording process and a better finished product.
+Usually, the more work you can do on the front end leads to a smoother and easier time during the recording process and a better finished product.

 Every word in the book has meaning and lends itself to one’s overall interpretation of the text.